deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ### Step 6: Deploy our DAO contract on FUJI

-Now we need compile our contract, I'm using the 0.8.0 version compiler, and click on the `Compile` button.
+Now we need to compile our contract.
+I'm using the 0.8.0 version of the compiler, and clicking on the `Compile` button.
-In the environment section, we select Injected Web3, and in the account , we select our FUJI network in metamask plugin.
-Make sure your account has the required avax for the deploy and the minimum for creating a proposal.
+In the environment section, we select `Injected Web3`, and in the account, we select our FUJI network in the metamask plugin.
+Make sure your account has the required avax for the deployment and the minimum for creating a proposal.
 [Here you can find the Faucet](https://faucet.avax-test.network/).
 Click on the `Deploy` button and `confirm` the transaction in REMIX and when the Metamask window appers, click on the `Estimated Gas fee` and change the `Gas price` from 25 to 225 (GWEI) and then click `confirm`.